Policies and Procedures

 18. The birthday age cutoff is April 30.
 Each Head Coach shall have copies of player birth certificates on hand at every game, and shall be prepared to present them to the Tournament Director upon request.

 Game Day USA will allow Grade Level Exemptions for all age divisions.
-All Grade Level Exemption Players must have a photocopy of their birth certificate and their current report card, or official school ID with grade, or an official government document stating their grade.
+All Grade Level Exemption Players must have a photocopy of their birth certificate and their current report card, or official school ID with grade, or an official government document stating their age.
+No more than three (3) Grade Level Exemption Players will be allowed per team per event.

 The official playing rules for the tournament shall be the NFHS (high school) rules with the following exceptions: